Program & Curricular Changes

 - Weinberg College of Arts and Sciences (see the Graduate-level Course Proposal website)

 The Office of the Registrar provides a quarterly class schedule proof to programs.
-Programs are responsible for reflecting the graduate curriculum on their own program websites.
-TGS does not list courses for each program.
+Programs are responsible for reflecting the graduate curriculum on their own program websites and in The Graduate School's online catalog.

 |Hyperlinks to TGS templates are included||Sequence for Review|